 4.5.
-Grants to National Agencies or other public-sector or private law bodies with a public-service mission in conformity with Article 54.2(c) of the FR
+Contributions to the management costs of the National Agencies or other public-sector or private law bodies with a public-service mission in conformity with Article 54.2(c) of the FR

 4.5.1. eTwinning National Support Services (NSS)